 Applicants to the Orthodontic Graduate Program are subject to evaluation by the acceptance committee on six main aspects:

 - Academic Performance in Dental School.
-These criteria will account for 40% of the total weight for admission.
 The following aspects are taken into consideration:

 - General Dental School grade index

 - Scholastic performance in Dental School (upward or downward trend)

 - Personal attributes:

 - Personal Interview.
 The evaluator will observe character, competence, ethics, judgment, stability, and ability to communicate both in Spanish and English.